alqadasibelal/CaseStudy/README.md

 ## BRIEF DESCIPTION
 A point of sales system or POS.
-It is a system where the customers in shopping site or physical store makes thier payment of thier purchase for products or services and where sales taxes may become payable.
-Everytime they purchase they will complete point of sales transaction.
+It is a system where the customers in the shopping site or physical store make their payment of their purchase for products or services and where sales taxes may become payable.
+Every time they purchase they will complete the point of the sales transaction.
-For our case study. we developed a mobile application using react-native where the customer or user will input the product/service/ item name, the price of the item, quantity, and lastly if the product has discount.
-Customer will press add to cart to enter more items and its details to the system.
-Lastly to calculate the total amount of the products to be paid, cutomer will press on Total button.
+For our case study. we developed a mobile application using react-native where the customer or user will input the product/service/ item name, the price of the item, quantity, and lastly if the product has a discount.
+Customers will press add to cart to enter more items and their details to the system.
+Lastly, to calculate the total amount of the products to be paid, customers will press on Total button.